-Discount Rate - The discount rate used to measure the total pension liability was 7.9 percent.
+Discount Rate - The discount rate used to measure the total pension liability as of June 30, 2015 and 2014 was 7.9 percent.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
 Based on that assumption, each of the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Net Pension Liability - At June 30, 2015, Minnesota State Colleges and Universities reported a liability of \$15,365,519 for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The proportion of the net pension liability was based on Minnesota State Colleges and Universities' contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2013, through June 30, 2014, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2014, Minnesota State Colleges and Universities proportion was 0.3271 percent.
+Net Pension Liability - At June 30, 2016 and 2015, Minnesota State reported a liability of \$14,547,331 and \$15,365,519, respectively, for its proportionate share of the GERF's net pension liability.
+The net pension liability was measured as of June 30, 2015 and 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of those dates.
+The proportion of the net pension liability was based on Minnesota State contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2014 through June 30, 2015 and July 1, 2013, through June 30, 2014, relative to the total employer contributions received from all of PERA's participating employers.
+At June 30, 2015 and 2014, the Minnesota State proportion was 0.2823 percent and 0.3271 percent, respectively.

-Pension Liability Sensitivity - The following presents the Minnesota State Colleges and Universities proportionate share of the net pension liability, calculated using the discount rate disclosed above, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that 1 percentage point lower or 1 percentage point higher than the current discount rate:
+Pension Liability Sensitivity - The following presents the Minnesota State proportionate share of the net pension liability, calculated using the discount rate disclosed above, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that 1 percentage point lower or 1 percentage point higher than the current discount rate:

+Proportionate Share of Net Pension Liability

-(In Thousands)
+- (In Thousands)

 1 Percent 1 Percent

 Decrease in Increase in

-Discount Rate Discount Discount Rate
+Discount Rate Discount Rate Discount Rate

-(6.9%) Rate (7.9%) (8.9%)
+- (6.9%) (7.9%) (8.9%)

+June 30, 2016 \$ 22,874 \$ 14,547 \$ 7,671

-Proportionate share of net pension liability \$ 23,152 \$ 15,366 \$ 7,130
+June 30, 2015 23,152 15,366 7,130